ShayJordan/discovermaths.github.io/_pages/cryptography.md

 4. Continue on until you reach the end of your password.
 5. Move back to the start of your password and shift the next letter of your encoded plaintext by the value of the first letter in the password (shift).
 6. Repeat steps 4 and 5 until your message has been encrypted.
-7. Reduce the numbers modulo 26.
+7. Reduce the numbers mod 26.
 8. Convert your message back to letters (decode).

 **Example:** If we choose the password to be "code" and want to encrypt the plaintext "Message" using a Caesar Shift Cipher, we would first encode our password: